 The town will host a celebration in the lower level meeting room of Ridgefield Town Hall from 3 p.m. - 4 p.m. that is open to the public.

 The Holiday's History

 Martin Luther King Jr. Day, now a U.S. holiday, took 15 years to create.

-Legislation was first proposed by U.S. Rep. John Conyers (D-Michigan) four days after King was assassinated in 1968.
+Legislation was first proposed by Congressman John Conyers (D-Michigan) four days after King was assassinated in 1968.

-The bill was stalled, but Conyers and U.S. Rep. Shirley Chisholm (D-New York) pushed for the bill to be passed in every legislative session.
-It finally passed in 1983, following civil rights marches in Washington.
-President Ronald Reagan signed it into law, making it the first national holiday honoring someone who was not an elected official.
+The bill was stalled, but Conyers, along with Rep. Shirley Chisholm (D-New York), pushed for the holiday every legislative session until it was finally passed in 1983, following civil rights marches in Washington.

-Despite the national standing, it was not until 2000 that every U.S. state celebrated Martin Luther King Jr. Day by its name.
-Before then, states such as Utah referred to the holiday more broadly as Human Rights Day and Civil Rights Day.
+Then-president Ronald Reagan signed it into law.
+Yet it was not until 2000 that every U.S. state celebrated Martin Luther King Jr. Day by its name.
+Before then, states like Utah referred to the holiday more broadly as Human Rights Day.

 Now, the Corporation for National and Community Service has declared it an official U.S. Day of Service.

 So, tell us — What does Martin Luther King Jr. Day mean to you?
 And what are you doing to commemorate King’s legacy?